invernizzie/invernizzie.github.io/app/_posts/2015-05-28-the-abc-of-learning.md

 ## There's too much to learn

 Technology is advancing at an exponential rate.
 We are fortunate about that.
 It's doing good all around the world.
-It's helping health, poverty, safety and economy in ways unimaginablebefore.
+It's helping health, poverty, safety and economy in ways unimaginable before.
 Yet, it's also raising a whole set of new issues.

 A critical one for professionals is that information is produced at a pace we can't keep up with.
 Not even by staying focused on a single field.
 Not even trying to be experts at a specialty of such a field.
 Trying to absorb everything would be useless.
 Unless we develop knowledge download _a la_ The Matrix, we'd be screwed.